 Income tax of the period comprises current and deferred tax.
-The incurred tax, determined on the basis of the tax provisions in force, is recorded in the results for the year to which it is attributable.
+The incurred tax, determined based on the tax provisions in force, is recorded in the results for the year to which it is attributable.
 The deferred income tax is determined based on the assets and liabilities method with comprehensive approach.